dreoporto/xandly5/README.md

 ## `types`

-Custom type classes are stored here to support data serialization and simplify dependencies.
+Custom type classes support data serialization and simplify dependencies.

+- `LyricsModelMeta` - used by the `LyricsGenerator` class to store a model along with its related catalog and lyrics data on startup
 - `LyricsSection`
-- `LyricsModelMeta` - used by the `LyricsGenerator` class to store a model along with its related catalog and lyrics data on startup
 - `LyricsModelEnum`

 ## Installation